Smile-NS/SimpleJson/README.md

 </dl>

 ### Save
 Save in a file.
-If doesn't specify a file to save from a constructor or SimpleJsonProperty#setFile(file), you can't save.
+If you don't specify a file to save from a constructor or SimpleJsonProperty#setFile(file), you can't save.
 ```java
 json.save();
 ```